orientechnologies/orientdb-docs/src/sql/SQL-Syntax.md

 Based on what is between brackets, the square bracket filtering has different effects:

 - `<expression>`: If the expression returns an Integer or Long value (i), the result of the square bracket filtering is the i-th element of the collection/map.
-If the result of the expresson (K) is not a number, the filtering returns the value corresponding to the key K in the map field.
+If the result of the expression (K) is not a number, the filtering returns the value corresponding to the key K in the map field.
 If the field is not a collection/map, the square bracket filtering returns `null`.
 The result of this filtering is ALWAYS a single value.
 - `<range>`: A range is something like `M..N`  or `M...N` where M and N are integer/long numbers, eg. `fieldName[2..5]`.
-The result of range filtering is a collection that is a subet of the original field value, containing all the items from position M (included) to position N (excluded for `..`, included for `...`).
+The result of range filtering is a collection that is a subset of the original field value, containing all the items from position M (included) to position N (excluded for `..`, included for `...`).
 Eg. if `fieldName = ['a', 'b', 'c', 'd', 'e']`, `fieldName[1..3] = ['b', 'c']`, `fieldName[1...3] = ['b', 'c', 'd']`.
 Ranges start from `0`.
 The result of this filtering is ALWAYS a list (ordered collection, allowing duplicates).
 If the original collection was ordered, then the result will preserve the order.
 - `<condition>`: A normal SQL condition, that is applied to each element in the `fieldName` collection.
 The result is a sub-collection that contains only items that match the condition.
 Eg. `fieldName = [{foo = 1},{foo = 2},{foo = 5},{foo = 8}]`, `fieldName[foo > 4] = [{foo = 5},{foo = 8}]`.
 The result of this filtering is ALWAYS a list (ordered collection, allowing duplicates).
 If the original collection was ordered, then the result will preserve the order.